PIETRO FACCHETTI

 oil on canvas, cm 116×87

-This as yet unidentified person, who observes us with a severe and searching gaze, has been retraced by Emilio Negro, author of a study on the painting, to the hand of Mantua-born Pietro Facchetti, “engraver and painter whose work clearly shows Lombard, Venetian and North European influences”.
-A prolific author of portraits, who worked in the wake of Scipione Pulzone in Rome, to which he moved around the eighth decade of the Sixteenth century, he is remembered by Baglione for having painted “almost all the Roman ladies, and a considerable part of the gentlemen and titled persons in Rome”.
+This still-unidentified figure, who observes us with a severe and probing gaze, has been assigned by Emilio Negro, author of a study on the painting, to the hand of the Mantuan painter Pietro Facchetti, an “engraver and painter of clear Lombard, Venetian, and Northern European influences”.
+A prolific portraitist in Rome, where he relocated around the 1570s, he worked in the wake of Scipione Pulzone, and is remembered by the biographer Giovanni Baglione as having portraied “almost all the Roman ladies, and a considerable number of the gentlemen and titled persons in Rome”.

-Consistently with the Lombard origin and Venetian influences of the painter suggested by Negro, the painting is characterized by a limited palette and the absence of secondary elements as curtains or columns, which allows the observer’s gaze to focus on the physiognomy and character of the portrayed person.
-The work is nevertheless softened by some details, rendered with great accuracy, as the collar in white lace that frames the subject’s fact and that stands out against the dark clothes, and the refined belt with an elegant buckle in embossed metal, rendered with great skill.
+Consistently with the Lombard origin and Venetian influences of the painter suggested by Emilio Negro, the painting is characterized by a limited palette and the absence of secondary elements such as draperies or columns, allowing the viewer’s attention to focus on the sitter’s physiognomy and character.
+The work is nevertheless ennobled by certain details, rendered with remarkable accuracy, such as the white lace collar framing the sitter’s face against his dark attire, and the refined belt with its elegant embossed metal buckle, depicted with great mastery.
+Among the works cited for comparison by the scholar are the “Portrait of Maria de’ Medici” (Rome, Palazzo Lancellotti) and the fresco depicting “Domenico Fontana presents the project for the new library to Pope Sixtus V” (Rome, Biblioteca Vaticana, Salone Sistino), which includes several portraits sharing with our painting the same “keen physiognomic and psychological accuracy”.